SujitChintala/SujitChintala/README.md

 ---

-## 🎮 When I'm Not Coding
+## 🎮 When I'm Not Learning

 <table>
 <tr>
 <td width="50%">

 ### 🎯 Interests
-- 📚 Reading tech blogs and documentation
+- 📚 Reading ML research papers and articles
-- 🎵 Listening to podcasts about innovation
+- � Listening to AI/ML podcasts and conferences
-- ☕ Perfecting my coffee brewing techniques
+- ☕ Experimenting with different coffee brewing methods
-- 🏃‍♂️ Running and staying active
+- 🏃‍♂️ Running and staying physically active
-- 🎮 Gaming (strategy and puzzle games)
+- 📊 Analyzing data patterns in everyday life
-- 📸 Photography and creative projects
+- 🧩 Solving puzzles and logical challenges

 </td>
 <td width="50%">

 ### 💭 Philosophy
-> "Code is like humor.
-When you have to explain it, it's bad."
+> "In God we trust.
+All others must bring data."
 >
-> *- Cory House*
+> *- W. Edwards Deming*

-**My approach:** Write clean, maintainable code that tells a story.
-Build applications that make a difference, no matter how small.
+**My approach:** Let data guide decisions, but never forget the human element.
+Build models that not only perform well but also make a positive impact on people's lives.

 </td>
 </tr>